lonecoder007/Face_Detection_and_Recognition/README.md

 # Face_Detection_and_Recognition
-A simple app which can detect,store and recognize(predit person) using openCV and knn
+APPLICATION which can detect,store and recognize(predict person) using openCV and knn

 ![](20200526_214414.gif)